open-source-tabletop/scraplands/scraplands-showdown.md

 Scraplands Showdown uses the **Cadence Wargame System** core rules, which can be found at [Cadence.Games](https://cadence.games).

 The models in Scraplands represent heavily modified cars with makeshift weapons and armour.
 Models around the 1:64 scale similar, to die cast model cars, are the best scale for this game.
-These models are referred to throughout this module as **cars**.
+These models are referred to throughout this module as **cars**, all cars count as having the **vehicle** special rule.

 Scraplands Showdown is best played on a 3ft x 3ft or larger sized area.